 TEXAS MUSIC.
 The first magazine of its kind, a quarterly devoted to celebrating and perpetuating the music of Texas, Texas Music debuted on December 3, 1999, under the editorship of Stewart Ramser.
 The mission of the magazine is three-fold: to entertain its readers, to showcase popular artists as well as those with potential to rise, and to relate the history of Texas music through interviews and articles.
 The magazine also reviews recent releases and showcases acts appearing throughout the state.

-In addition to the published color magazine format, Texas Music maintains its own regularly updated website, which includes additional band and venue profiles, an electronic newsletter, clips from songs, interviews, music news, trivia, and a discussion forum.
-In 2011 Texas Music had subscribers in forty-eight states and twelve countries and was sold on newsstands at major retailers in forty-three states.
+In addition to the published color magazine format, Texas Music maintains its own regularly updated website, which includes digital editions of issues, additional band and venue profiles, an electronic newsletter, clips from songs, interviews, music news, trivia, and a discussion forum.
+In 2015 Texas Music had subscribers in forty-eight states and twelve countries and was sold on newsstands at major retailers in forty-three states.